reefactor/brainfood_reference/README.md

 > -- The Dalai Lama XIV (when asked what surprised him most about humanity)

-Money is infinite, the time is not.
-When You're trading time for money.
-You cannot trade back.
+Money is infinite and your time is not.
+When You're trading time for money, you cannot trade back.

 ##### Strategy